Our research themes

 Monitoring ice shelves, glaciers, and sea ice

-Ours is called ‘The Blue Planet’ but only a small fraction of that water is fresh and drinkable—and of that, around 70% is frozen, as ice, on Antarctica.
-This ice is bound up in the kilometres-thick ice on the continent that we call the ice shelves, bunched up and on the move such as the glaciers (such as Totten and Thwaites glaciers), or extending out into the Southern Ocean as ice shelves and sea ice.
-With the aid of modern technology such as satellites and ice breakers, we can observe, quantify, and take measurements of this continent-sized resource.
+Ours is called ‘The Blue Planet’, but only a small fraction of that water is fresh and drinkable.
+Of that, around 70% is frozen as ice in Antarctica, bound up in the kilometres-thick ice that we call ice shelves, bunched up and on the move in the glaciers, such as the Totten and Thwaites, for example, or extending out into the Southern Ocean as ice shelves and sea ice.
+With the aid of modern technology, such as satellites and ice breakers, we can observe, quantify, and take measurements of this continent-sized resource.
 Read more

 Maintaining healthy oceans